phalcon-kit/docs/docs/core/response.md

 - **Status Code Control**: Enables setting of HTTP status codes, allowing your application to convey the correct semantic meaning about each response (e.g., success, error, redirection).

 ### Extending Phalcon's Capabilities
-By extending `\Phalcon\Http\Response`, Zemit inherits and enhances the comprehensive response handling features offered by Phalcon.
-This includes additional functionalities that might be specific to Zemit, such as custom headers or content processing relevant to the application's architecture or business logic.
+By extending `\Phalcon\Http\Response`, Phalcon Kit inherits and enhances the comprehensive response handling features offered by Phalcon.
+This includes additional functionalities that might be specific to Phalcon Kit, such as custom headers or content processing relevant to the application's architecture or business logic.

 !!! node "Phalcon Response Component"
     For an in-depth understanding of Phalcon's base response handling capabilities, refer to the following resources: